walkerdb/dsc_workshops/open_refine/readme.md

 #####Splitting strings
 You can split one string into a list of multiple strings with the ```.split()``` command.
-If you don't git the command any arguments it splits the string by its whitespace, otherwise it splits by whatever string you feed into it:
+If you don't give the command any arguments it splits the string by its whitespace, otherwise it splits by whatever string you feed into it:
 ```python
 >>> "I love turtles".split()
 ["I", "love", "turtles"]